chingchuhsu/portfolio/content/about.md

 type: "about"
 ---

-I began my Social Sciences Bachelor at the Humboldt University of Berlin in 2016.
+I began my Social Sciences Bachelor at Humboldt University of Berlin in 2017.
 During my studying,  I developed analysis skills in working with large and varied datasets with advanced statistical methods and acquired knowledge of data visualization with a variety of tools.

 In 2017, I joined a fintech startup in Berlin as an intern.
 With my data analysis and strategic thinking skills, I helped my team achieve a high user engagement rate on social media channels.